 Object Description

 Profile Set the schedule profile mode.
 Possible profiles are:

-Profile1
+rofile1

-Profile2
+rofile2

 Profile3

 Profile4

 Week Day Allows user to set week day for defining PoE function by enabling it on the day.

 Start Hour Allows user to set what hour PoE function does by enabling it.

-Start Min Allows user to set what minute PoE function does by enabling it. • End Hour Allows user to set what hour PoE function does by disabling it. • End Min Allows user to set what minute PoE function does by disabling it.
+Start Min Allows user to set what minute PoE function does by enabling it.
+End Hour Allows user to set what hour PoE function does by disabling it.
+End Min Allows user to set what minute PoE function does by disabling it.
 Reboot Enable Allows user to enable or disable the whole PoE port reboot by PoE reboot schedule.
 Please note that if you want PoE schedule and PoE reboot schedule to work at the same time, please use this function, and don't use Reboot Only function.
 This function offers administrator to reboot PoE device at an indicated time if administrator has this kind of requirement.
-Reboot Only administrator has this kind of requirement.
-Allows user to reboot PoE function by PoE reboot schedule.
-Please note that if Reboot Only administrator has this kind of requirement.
-Allows user to reboot PoE function by PoE reboot schedule.
+Reboot Only Allows user to reboot PoE function by PoE reboot schedule.
 Please note that if administrator enables this function, PoE schedule will not set time to profile.
-This Reboot Only administrator has this kind of requirement.
-Allows user to reboot PoE function by PoE reboot schedule.
-Please note that if administrator enables this function, PoE schedule will not set time to profile.
 This function is just for PoE port to reset at an indicated time.
-Reboot Only Reboot Hour administrator has this kind of requirement.
-Allows user to reboot PoE function by PoE reboot schedule.
-Please note that if administrator enables this function, PoE schedule will not set time to profile.
-This function is just for PoE port to reset at an indicated time.
-Allows user to set what hour PoE reboots.
-This function is only for PoE reboot Reboot Only Reboot Hour administrator has this kind of requirement.
-Allows user to reboot PoE function by PoE reboot schedule.
-Please note that if administrator enables this function, PoE schedule will not set time to profile.
-This function is just for PoE port to reset at an indicated time.
-Allows user to set what hour PoE reboots.
+Reboot Hour Allows user to set what hour PoE reboots.
 This function is only for PoE reboot schedule.
-Reboot Only Reboot Hour Reboot Min administrator has this kind of requirement.Allows user to reboot PoE function by PoE reboot schedule.
-Please note that if administrator enables this function, PoE schedule will not set time to profile.
-This function is just for PoE port to reset at an indicated time.Allows user to set what hour PoE reboots.
-This function is only for PoE reboot schedule.Allows user to set what minute PoE reboots.
-This function is only for PoE reboot
+Reboot Min Allows user to set what minute PoE reboots.
+This function is only for PoE reboot schedule.